hodongnhut/magento2-payment-discount/README.md

 # Boolfly Payment Fee
-Add a payment with a specific fee in Magento 2
+Add a specific fee to the payment in Magento 2

 The same license with Magento application: https://opensource.org/licenses/OSL-3.0